masaiful/masaity/src/posts/accessibility-audit-of-helsinki-as-a-service.md

 If you are reading this and you have a role that can affect the page, consider this post an invitation for dialogue, or a call to action.
 The concrete issues are solvable.
 Ensuring that future efforts are also accessible is a larger undertaking, that I invite you to participate in.

-If are a designer or developer that is interested in making the web accessible for everyone, I hope this post can give you a good reference for any future work!
+If you are a designer or developer that is interested in making the web accessible for everyone, I hope this post can give you a good reference for any future work!
 If part of this post is a sampler, consider the links and references as potential for you to dive into the subject.
 If you found this useful, I would love to [hear from you](/about/#contact).

 ## Thanks

 Many thanks to the [Spice program](https://spiceprogram.org), by my employer, [Futurice](https://www.futurice.com).
 It allows me to allocate my own [free time and professional expertise for causes that help society](https://www.futurice.com/blog/futurice-professional-volunteering-bonus-extended), while being partially compensated for it.
 Writing this post would have been impossible without this privilege!
 These are the kind of initiatives that I love in this country.

 Having said the above, bear in mind that the opinions shared here are my own, and not those of my employer.
+I outlined my reasons in [motivation](#motivation).

 If you have thoughts on this post, [you can reach out on Twitter](https://twitter.com/isfotis).
 I realise that Twitter is not the best place for nuance, so you can use [my other contact info](/about/#contact), if those offer a better medium.